P-Zande/quartets/docs/_pages/04model.md

 permalink: /model
 ---

-# Dit moet nog in 'wat we hebben gedaan taal' (en er moet in wat we echt hebben gedaan)

 ## Game implementation
 We have modelled the game in Python 3 using the MESA package.
 This package allows us to easily model multi-agent environments.